Michael Waltrip

-Michael Curtis Waltrip (born April 30, 1963) is an American former professional stock car racing driver, racing commentator, and published author.
-He competes full time in the Camping World Superstar Racing Experience.
+Michael Curtis "Mikey" Waltrip (born April 30, 1963) is an American former professional stock car racing driver, racing commentator, racing team owner, amateur ballroom dancing competitor and published author.
 He is the younger brother of three-time NASCAR champion and racing commentator Darrell Waltrip.
 Waltrip is a two-time winner of the Daytona 500, having won the race in 2001 and 2003.
 He is also a pre-race analyst for the NASCAR Cup Series and color commentator for the Xfinity Series and the Craftsman Truck Series broadcasts for Fox Sports.
 He last raced in the 2017 Daytona 500, driving the No. 15 Toyota Camry for Premium Motorsports.
-All four of his NASCAR Cup Series wins came on superspeedways.
+All four of his NASCAR Cup Series wins came on superspeedways driving for Dale Earnhardt Inc..

 Racing career

 Beginnings

-According to his autobiography Blink of An Eye, Waltrip's career started at age 12 when he phoned his older brother Darrell Waltrip, who was racing in the 1978 Daytona 500.
+According to his autobiography Blink of An Eye, Waltrip's career started at the age of twelve when he phoned his older brother Darrell Waltrip, who was racing in the 1978 Daytona 500.
 Michael asked Darrell to help him build a career in NASCAR, but Darrell advised him to stay focused on school.
-Michael then obtained assistance from his older brother Bobby Waltrip, who was very close to him in childhood.
+Michael then obtained assistance from his older brother Bobby Waltrip, who was very close to him in their childhood.
 Michael began building a career by racing go-karts at carnivals and various racing clubs around his hometown.
 He won many races and, thanks to Bobby's help, was noticed by Dale Earnhardt.
 When Waltrip moved out of his house, he moved in with Kyle Petty and then ultimately lived with Richard Petty as a roommate.
 When Michael explained to Petty that he was going to try the Busch Series (now the Xfinity Series) to build his NASCAR career, Petty told Michael he was "wasting his time" and advised that Michael should immediately go for the Cup Series ride.

 Waltrip's stock car career got off the ground in 1981, when he captured the Mini-Modified division track championship at Kentucky Motor Speedway.
-A year later, Waltrip entered the Goody's Dash Series, where he won the series championship in 1983 and was voted the circuit's most popular driver in 1983 and 1984.
+A year later, Waltrip entered the Goody's Dash Series, where he won the series championship in 1983 and was voted the circuit's most popular driver that year and in 1984.

 Waltrip made his Cup debut in 1985 in the Coca-Cola 600 at Charlotte driving for Dick Bahre.
 He finished 28th in that race and finished 57th in the series standings after just five starts.
 His brother Darrell won the race.
 At the same time, Waltrip got confronted by Earnhardt, who questioned a previous move early in the race in which Waltrip nudged him out of the way and Dale responded by flipping the bird.